nerc-project/nerc-docs/docs/openstack/management/vm-management.md

 It stops and removes the instance.
 If **"Delete Volume on Instance Delete"** was explicitely set to **Yes**, **All data will be permanently lost!**.
-If set to **No** (which is default selected while launching an instance), the volume may be used to back a new instance, though any data stored in memory will be permanently lost.
+If set to **No** (which is default selected while launching an instance), the volume may be used to boot a new instance, though any data stored in memory will be permanently lost.
 For more in-depth information on making your VM setup and data persistent, you can explore the details [here](../persistent-storage/volumes.md#how-do-you-make-your-vm-setup-and-data-persistent).